TheRealMattDunn/mattdunn.info/content/notes/Cloud Bigtable.md

 ### Row Keys

 - Design based on queries used to retrieve data
-	- Only 1 index, so quries on other fields inefficient—table scan required
+	- Only 1 index, so queries on other fields inefficient—table scan required
 - Most efficient reads via:
 	- Row key
 	- Row key prefix